Scott-Zeta/Git_Practice/README.md

 # Git_Practice

-Even though I start using git when I born, I could never master the git whne I die. :-(
+Even though I start using git when I born, I could never master the git when I die. :-(

 ## Git configuration
 1. System: store in /etc/gitconfig or Git in program files(windows)